androidnotes/androidnotes.github.io/_posts/2016-01-17-dagger-2-starter-part-1.markdown

 title:  "Dagger 2 Starter - Part 1"
 date:   2016-01-17 00:00:00
 categories: [starters, libraries]
+description: "Dagger 2 is a dependency injection framework for Java.
+Learn about the basics of Dagger 2 by reading this multi-part starter."
 ---

 [Dagger 2](http://google.github.io/dagger/) is a dependency injection framework for Java.
 It is Google's improved version of [Dagger](http://square.github.io/dagger/) by Square.
 If you are not familiar with dependency injection, you need to take a look at this [Dependency Injection Starter](http://androidnotes.github.io/starters/patterns/2016/01/16/dependency-injection-starter.html) then continue with this article.